karliszigurs/QuickSearch/README.md

   * Searchable items should be relatively lightweight as they will be long lived.
-    If you want to search over heavyweight items (e.g. pictures or ORM) it is best to create an lightweight immutable object that contains only the minimum required to display search result.
+    If you want to search over heavyweight items (e.g. pictures or ORM) it is best to create an lightweight immutable object that contains only the minimum required to refer to fill payload.
   * QuickSearch does not contain any protection against running out of memory.
 This shouldn't be a problem, as in normal use even 10s of thousands of searchable items and keywords don't require more than a few tens of megabytes of heap.
 If you cannot ensure that you are removing no longer relevant entries it is